 A university campus is home to students from different countries, cultures and disciplines, who all take part in the city's life and development.
-The University supports their committed and creative sustainable development, scientific outreach, entrepreneurial and culture-oriented projects attract more than 20,000 participants.
-Since its creation in 1973, it has been a launch pad for careers in politics, NGOS and the event sector.
+The University supports their committed and creative sustainable development, scientific outreach, entrepreneurial and cultureoriented projects

 General Students Association (AGE): As the student representation and entertainment body, the AGE coordinates the campus' various political, cultural, leisure and social activities.
-It excels in the organization of events, some of which